ElMatteo/movieStreaming/README.md

 This is a site that allows you to watch the trailers of the 50 most watched movies in the history of cinema.

-You can also search the via the search bar
+You can also search movies by their name via the search bar
 ## How to launch the project?
 ```sh
 • Download WAMP